doProgramming/RaspberryData/README.md

 We will have some type of robot, and it will be possible to move it by remote (web page, android...)
 For now it has a sensor for humidity, temperature, led lights and it can measure the distance from objects.

-python code-Let's measure the distance
+#Python code-Let's measure the distance

 #Library add
 import time